BlockchainCommons/www.blockchaincommons.com/_posts/2024-11-13-musings-progressive-trust-lifecycle.md

 This phase helps protect each party, providing an additional level of assurance when risk is high or when the interaction has lasting implications.

 ### 10. **Dispute** – _Independently Arbitrated_ (Optional)
 If issues arise, the final, optional phase of **Dispute** involves resolving conflicts through independent arbitration.
 In cases where fulfillment does not meet expectations, each party may bring forth additional data or reveal previously concealed information to support their case.
-An arbitrator then assesses the evidence, reviewing both parties’ original commitments, agreements, and standards, to determine a fair resolution.
+An arbitrator then considers the evidence, reviewing both parties’ original commitments, agreements, and standards, to determine a fair resolution.

 > *Example:* If a cabinet installed by Carla collapses, Hank may initiate a dispute to assess liability.
 An independent arbitrator reviews the contract, Carla’s compliance with installation standards, and any relevant inspection reports, ultimately deciding if Carla is responsible for repairs or damages.